joelytj/ETL/README.md

 # EtherLearn
-An application that incentivises collaboration learning using Ethereum-based blockchain and tokens.
-You can find it at https://www.ether-learn.com </br>
+An application that incentivises collaboration learning using Ethereum-based blockchain and tokens. </br>
 Note: to use the application you will have to have Metamask installed on your Chrome/Firefox browser and also request some dummy Ether token from https://faucet.rinkeby.io

 System design of EtherLearn </br>